voodoo3300/python_plentymarkets_api/docs/API_reference.md

 The 'json' format returns a dictionary of property IDs to its available selection values
 example: ```{1: {11: {'de': 'value_1', 'en': 'value_2'}}, 2: {12: {'de': 'value_3', 'en': 'value_4'}}}```
 The 'dataframe' format transforms that data structure into a pandas DataFrame.

+##### plenty_api_get_property_selections_names: <a name='get-property-selections-names'></a>

+Get all names of a specific selection_id, with additional data such as the nameId, which is needed for updating selection names.

+[*Output format*]:

+There are currently two supported output formats: 'json' and 'dataframe'.
+The 'json' format simply returns the raw response, without page information and with multiple pages combined into a single data structure.
+The 'dataframe' format transforms that data structure into a pandas DataFrame, which contains subparts in json, that can be split further by the user application.

 ---
 ---